trigger-corp/Forge-Documentation/source/modules/facebook.rst

 Authorize the current user with Facebook, may show a login UI if new permissions are required, or a valid login token is not available (i.e. on first login).

+The success callback will be called with information about the users access_token, you can store and use this token following the Facebook developer guidelines.

 .. js:function:: facebook.authorize([permissions, ]success, error)

     :param array permissions: An optional array of permissions to request
-    :param function() success: callback to be invoked when no errors occur
+    :param function(token_information) success: callback to be invoked when no errors occur
     :param function(content) error: called with details of any error which may occur

 ``facebook.logout``